Supporting Nonprofits: Serving Those Who Serve Society

 Countries could also find powerful ways to unlock the value of their development dollars by examining particular market inefficiencies of specific sectors that can benefit from development aid.
 Take health, for example.
 One market inefficiency is that large private-sector pharmaceutical companies have little incentive to invest in research and development for developing-country health issues.
 To create these missing incentives, several countries created an “advance market commitment” that provided reassurances in the market for a new pneumococcal vaccine.
 This was a groundbreaking approach that used dollars donated for vaccine purchase to their maximum effect.

 We develop practices and mechanisms to enhance social innovation, including financial models, prizes, advocacy models, and tools for assessing impact.Social innovation is about applying new approaches, refining existing practices, and bringing powerful tools to bear in solving the world’s most pressing challenges.
 Our work has three main strands:

-Shaping social-sector organizations: We help leading and emerging social-sector organizations and individual philanthropists to define their strategic roadmap and create the right organization and operating model to achieve their vision.
+Social Responsibility Programs: We help leading and emerging social-sector organizations and individual philanthropists to define their strategic roadmap and create the right platform organization and operating model to achieve their vision.
 We also work with family businesses to develop social impact strategies for their companies and their families.

 Government Social Impact Bonds: Our work seeks to harness the power of collaboration between businesses, governments, and social enterprises to address social challenges more effectively, and on a wider scale.
 Both secular and faith-based nongovernmental organizations are paid to deliver government activity.
 They deliver support in areas such as health, aged care, disability, social housing, out-of-home child care, unemployment services, and education.
 These outsourced arrangements have been driven by economics.